 One of the many issues for banks is getting a handle on dirty data.
 When data is gathered from different sources, there is more chance for redundancies, spelling errors, and outdated information.
 Did you know inaccurate data has a direct impact on the profit margins of 88% of companies?
 Banks need to take advantage of the various data deduplication tools available as part of their data management strategies.

 The fact is banks are large, complex organizations, inherently very adverse to risk and still fighting off reputation issues from the past two decades.
 This has kept the industry in the proverbial “deer in the highlights” look, frozen with fear and ignorance.
-However, these institutions are also looking to significantly cut expenses and look to ecommerce and other retail organizations who are capitalizing on their data to make significant strategic decisions, which boost the bottom line.
+However, these institutions are also looking to significantly cut expenses and look to ecommerce and other retail organizations that are capitalizing on their data to make significant strategic decisions, which boost the bottom line.
 Recently, Cathy Bessant, Global Technology and Operations at Bank of America stated: